wp-plugins/vooplayer/readme.txt

 1. Download and unzip the current version of the VOOplayer plugin.
 2. Transfer the entire 'vooplayer' directory to your '/wp-content/plugins/' directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
+4. Login (if you're existing user) or register an account (if you're new).
-4. That's it!
+5. That's it!
 If you're an existing VOOplayer user, you can login with your username and password otherwise you'll need to register a free account.

+<b>How To Use VOOplayer in WP</b>
+Once you create and save your video in VooPlayer/Videos Dashboard, go to your posts or pages and you'll see a VOOplayer icon on the WP Editor so you can insert your video codes easily.

 == Frequently Asked Questions ==

-Coming soon
+<a href="http://help.internetmarketingwizard.com/">Click to visit FAQ</a> page.

 == Changelog ==